 The top-level directory for all Oracle Fusion Middleware products is called the Middleware home; this directory is created when Oracle WebLogic Server is installed.
+If you choose to use IBM WebSphere as your application server, then you must still manually create a Middleware home directory where your Oracle Fusion Middleware products will be installed.

-The WebLogic home directory is inside the Middleware home, and is also created when Oracle WebLogic Server is installed.
-Figure 2-1 shows the directory structure after an Oracle WebLogic Server installation:
+The WebLogic Server home directory is inside the Middleware home, and is also created when Oracle WebLogic Server is installed.
+Figure 2-1 shows the directory structure after a typical Oracle WebLogic Server installation: